 - Residents are assigned to an area, attempting to match the area and the resident's interests.

 - Residents, as members of the professional staff of the Pharmacy Department, are expected to assist with holiday coverage during the residency year.
-Residents are expected to cover one winter holiday shift (Thanksgiving, Christmas, New Year's Day) and one summer holiday shifts (Martin Luther King Day, Memorial Day, Independence Day, Labor Day) during the residency year.
+Residents are expected to cover one winter holiday shift (Thanksgiving, Christmas, New Year's Day) and one minor holiday shift (Martin Luther King Day, Memorial Day, Independence Day, Labor Day) during the residency year.
 Every effort will be made to accommodate a resident's preference for the specific holiday assignment.
 The final day and shift for major or minor holidays will be mutually agreed upon with the area manager.

 Pharmacy managers for the assigned practice areas serve as preceptors for the practice (staffing) rotation.
-Evaluations of residents' performance in this component of the program are completed three times during the residency year.
+Evaluations of residents' performance in this component of the program are completed quarterly during the residency year.
 Residents are expected to complete an evaluation of the staffing component and offer suggestions for improvement of operational procedures.